JuanPacoHernandez/TelecommDescriptive-Analysis/README.md

 `gcloud config set project <PROJECT ID>`

-8.- CREATE THE DIRS AT YOUR CLOUD STORAGE, FOR STORING THE DATA LAKE:
+8.- YOU SHOULD CREATE THESE DIRS AT YOUR CLOUD STORAGE, FOR STORING THE DATA LAKE:

 - data/telecomm/csv_gz/crm/
 - data/telecomm/csv_gz/dev/